Bagoum/danmokou/docs/articles/szy/intro.md

 using var alice = vn.Add(new ExampleCharacter());
 ```

-`ExampleCharacter ` is a pure C# object.
-If you look at the class file, you see that it's `Name` property is set to "Alice".
+`ExampleCharacter` is a pure C# object.
+If you look at the class file, you can see that it's `Name` property is set to "Alice".
 You'll also see the corresponding mimic class, `ExampleCharacterMimic`, defined in the same file. `ExampleCharacterMimic` is a MonoBehavior, and its `CoreTypes` property links it to `ExampleCharacter`.

 When we call `new ExampleCharacter()`, we create an instance of the pure C# object, and nothing else happens.
 When we call `vn.Add`, the object is added to the VN context, so it receives updates when the VN receives updates.
 Furthermore, VNWrapper will create an instance of `ExampleCharacterMimic` at this point.
 The value returned by `vn.Add` is the pure C# object, and in some cases we can access the mimic by accessing the `Mimic` property on it.